serokell/blog-posts/structs-in-rust/article.md

 let y = p_named.y;
 ```

 One may wonder: what is the syntax to address a specific field of a tuple struct?
-Fortunately, Rust has chosen the simplest way possible, by enumerating tuple components from *0* to *n*.
+Fortunately, Rust has chosen the simplest way possible, by numbering  tuple components starting from zero.

 ```
 let x = p_unnamed.0;